-Inclusionary zoning, also called inclusionary housing, is a possible solution to the jobs-housing mismatch, or the discrepancy between incomes and housing costs.
+Inclusionary zoning, also called inclusionary housing, is a possible solution to the jobs-housing mismatch, which is a fancy term for the discrepancy between incomes and housing costs.
 It's equally important to say you should do away with your exclusionary zoning.
 Let's explain.

 Exclusionary zoning is the opposite, and consists of requirements for large lots, large setbacks, and various amenities such as two or three paved off-street parking places, trees of a certain size and quantity, landscaping requirements, and even large home sizes.